Sunday, November 30, 2008

 I want to be my son when I grow up.

 Nothing holds the girls attention for more than a few seconds.
 It’s hard to find anything to adequately distract the mind from where you are waiting; the victim-witness waiting room.
 There’s too much gravity in this space.
 Reality weighs a ton here in the victim-witness waiting room.

-Lord, I pray for Paul.
+Lord, I pray for Timmy.
 Protect him and hold him in Your hand.
 As he walks through the consequences of past events, please walk with him.
 Lord, make him aware of Your Presence.
 May he learn and know that You are a friend that sticks closer than a brother.